TryPix/Neuronball-Finding-specific-neurons/README.md

-# Neuronball-Finding-Specific-neurons
+# Neuronball-Finding "Neurons" with specific names and types

-Neuronball is an online multiplayer game where two teams of 5 "neurons" face of in a football style simulation.
+[Neuronball](https://www.neuronball.com/en/) is an online multiplayer game where two teams of 5 "neurons" face of in a football style simulation.
 Each neuron has a name, which usually composed of a prefix and suffix.
 There are a large amount of these prefix-suffix combinations, and the goal is to find Neurons with a specific prefix name, by crawling through all the neurons.

 Each neuron is uniquely indexed by an id, and can be found on _neuronball.com/player/<neuron_id>/_.